MarioGuardado/SQL_Project/README.md

 ## Future Goals
 #1 Cleaning Country and City columns to fix incorrect references like city=New York in Country=Canada.
-#2 Creation of a Transactions
+#2 Creation of a Transactions only table.